econia-labs/emojicoin-dot-fun/src/move/emojicoin_arena/README.md

 ## Terminology

-1. **Melee**: A trading free-for-all between two randomly-selected emojicions.
+1. **Melee**: A trading free-for-all between two randomly-selected emojicoins.
    New melees start periodically.
 1. **Arena**: The venue inside of which melees take place.
 1. **Escrow**: A sandbox of two emojicoins for a given melee.